 8.3 Assignments and proficiency verifications must be tutor approved.

 8.3.1 You write an assignment according to the guidelines for that assignment.
 If your assignment needs correction, your tutor will provide the necessary help so that you can turn in an improved version and achieve the required minimum level to pass.
-Once your assignment has been approved, you cannot submit newer or improved versions.
+Once your tutor has approved your assignment, you cannot submit newer or improved versions.

 8.5.1 For logging purposes, you must have worked with one animal at least two hours and have achieved a significant and observable behavior modification to count it as “trained.”
 To log one IT, you must have worked with one animal and its owner for at least two hours, have written a behavior modification program and delivered it to the owner, and followed up the case at least once within 30 days of your first intervention.

-8.5.2 If you train a dog class of, say, eight dogs, you may log eight dogs provided the class has extended over a period of at least eight sessions of one hour each.
+8.5.2 If you train a dog class of, say, eight dogs, you may log eight dogs provided the class has extended throughout at least eight sessions of one hour each.

 8.5.3 If you work on a vet clinic, shelter, equine center or any place where you handle many animals every day as part of your job, you may not log them as trained animals unless or until your work with any particular animal complies with 8.5.1.

 8.5.4 Zoo workers and marine mammal trainers must enroll directly in the CAAE program.
-We do not require they train a certain number of animals of the same species as long as the total number is correct.
+We do not require you to train a certain number of animals of the same species as long as the total is correct.

-8.5.5 We have no possibility to check your logbook, and we will state in your transcript that the number of logged cases is your responsibility solely.
+8.5.5 We cannot check the integrity of your logbook, and we will state in your transcript that the number of logged cases is your responsibility solely.

 8.6 Study credits— You must collect the minimum necessary study credits required for any particular program to earn your diploma for that program.